Nicop06/url-shortener/README.md

 ## Benchmarking

 These benchmark have been performed on a single machine after running `docker-compose up`.
-They use ApacheBench.
+We use ApacheBench.
 The port 9090 is directly targeting one of the backends while the port 8080 is using haproxy load balancing on 3 backends.